1austrartsua1/projSplitFit/docs/examples.rst

   \min_{z_0\in\mathbb{R},z\in\mathbb{R}^d}\frac{1}{2n}\|z_0 e + Az - y\|^2

 where :math:`e` is a vector of all ones.
-To do this, set the ``intercept`` argument to the ``addData`` method to True (which is the default).
-Note that added regularizers never apply to the intercept variable.
+To do this, set the ``intercept`` argument to the ``addData`` method to ``True`` (which is the default).
+Note that regularizers never apply to the intercept variable.

 Normalization
 ================================

 The performance of first-order methods is effected by the scaling of the features.
 A common tactic to improve performance is to scale the features so that they have commensurate size.
-This is controlled by setting the ``normalize`` argument of ``addData`` to True (which is the default).
+This is controlled by setting the ``normalize`` argument of ``addData`` to ``True`` (which is the default).
 If this is done, then the observations matrix :math:`A` is copied and the columns of the copy are normalized to have unit :math:`\ell_2` norm.

 Adding a Regularizer
 ================================